 An economics graduate from Cambridge University, Jamie Stevenson has worked in the construction sector and in investment banking.
 Ranked No 1 equity research analyst in European Building Materials for 10 consecutive years by Extel, Reuters and Institutional Investor surveys, Jamie also was Head of Equity Research at Dresdner Kleinwort Securities for 5 years.
-He now lectures in financial and investment analysis for undergraduate and postgraduate masters courses at Cass Business School and the University of Exeter."
+He now lectures in financial and investment analysis for undergraduate and postgraduate masters courses at Bayes Business School and the University of Exeter."

 I am the Module Leader on the BSc Accounting and Finance:

 Assurance AF 2100

 I am also part of the team delivering the Taxation Modules on the BSc.

 My areas of expertise are all aspects of taxation, assurance, corporate governance and corporate law.
 I have extensive experience of teaching on undergraduate courses, post graduate courses and professional accounting courses throughout the UK.
 I have been an external examiner at many universities and am currently also a visiting lecturer at the University of Westminster.

 Apart from my academic work I have considerable practical experience including working for both small and large Chartered Accountancy firms including running my own practice for a number of years.
 I was also the Finance Director of a computer company RAIR Limited.

 My goal over the years has been to not only impart academic /technical knowledge to my students but to constantly relate study to the ever changing real world.
 My aim is to give students an edge with potential employers and to set them on successful careers.

 With a first degree in Business and Administration from the Universidade Catolica Portuguesa and a MBA from the London Business School, Carlos Ribeiro has a broad work experience, having worked in commercial banking, investment banking, auditing, consultancy and the automotive industry, over a 15 year business career.
 Carlos is also a registered accountant in Portugal